 Facilities: Where electricity, gas or water is to be used, detailed arrangements must be made to ensure the facilities are safe.
 All portable electrical appliances including extension leads etc. should be tested for electrical safety and a record kept.
 Any hired equipment should come with a certificate of electrical safety.

 Where events are taking place outside, residual current circuit breakers should be used and if possible the power supply stepped down to 110volts.
-All cables will have to be safely channeled to eliminate any electrical and tripping hazards.
+All cables must be securely channelled to eliminate any electrical and tripping hazards.
 Potential hazards due to extreme weather should not be overlooked at outside events.
 Portable gas supplies for cooking should be kept to a minimum in designated areas away from the general public.
-The same should apply to any fuel supplies items such as portable generators etc. Generators should be suitably fenced or surrounded by barriers, this is to prevent public access from public areas.
-All these arrangements should be clearly shown on the site plan.
-Please note that only diesel generators are to be used.
+Generators should be suitably fenced or surrounded by barriers, to prevent public access.
+All such arrangements should be clearly shown on the site plan.
+Please note that only silent diesel generators are to be used.

 Contingency: Consider the implications on the event of extreme weather conditions.
 Will the event be cancelled?
 Could specialist matting be hired in at short notice?
 Or could the event be moved to an alternative inside venue.
 This will involve a lot of planning and may be too complex for anything other than the smallest of events.
 There could also be other scenarios, which should be planned for, such as dealing with a disappointed crowd if the main attraction has not turned up.

-Litter & Waste: Arrangements may be required for waste disposal and rubbish clearance both during and after the event.
+Litter & Waste: Arrangements will be required for waste disposal and rubbish clearance both during and after the event.
 Individuals should be designated specific responsibilities for emptying rubbish bins and clearing the site.
-At some events there could be discarded hypodermic needles that need to be disposed of safely.
-This will require specialist training and equipment.

-Taking all of the above into consideration, you should establish which specific hazards require individual risk assessment.
+Taking the above into consideration, you should establish which specific hazards require individual risk assessment.
 Initial assessments should be undertaken and any remedial action specified in the updated event plan.

 Accidents: If an accident occurs, during set up of the event, on the event day and/or during clear-up of the event, the names and addresses of witnesses should be obtained, photographs taken and a report made by the organisers.
 An accident form should be completed and a copy sent to the landowner.
 A sample accident reporting form is included in the pack.
 You will also need to advise you own insurance company.
 If any accident or dangerous occurrence is reported, action must be taken to prevent any further incidents taking place.
 Certain accidents need to be notified to the Enforcing Authority under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 1995.